MadhuraMary/InquisitiveMinds/README.md

 <h3>Getting started/Running the project</h3>

-<u>Steps to run the Flask application:</u>
+<b>Steps to run the Flask application:</b>

+<b>--Note--Please make sure that you have python installed on your pc.
+Having two versions installed would create conflicts.
+Below project best runs with 3.7.2 Python version.</b>

 1. One must create a virtual environment in the base Chatbot folder as below:
 a.
-Go to --> cd DriveName\InquisitiveMinds-master\InquisitiveMinds-master\Imbot-master
+Go to --> cd DriveName\IMbot-master
-b. once in above path: Create a virtual environment by writing command: py -3 -m venv venv Once ran, you should see a venv folder under the 'Imbot-master' folder
+b. once in above path: Create a virtual environment by writing command: py -3 -m venv venv Once ran, you should see a venv folder under the 'IMbot-master' folder

 c.
 No we need to activate the virtual environment by running below command: venv\Scripts\activate

 d.
-This activates our virtual python environment and should show something like (venv)DriveName\InquisitiveMinds-master\InquisitiveMinds-master\Imbot-master
+This activates our virtual python environment and should show something like (venv)DriveName\InquisitiveMinds-master\InquisitiveMinds-master\IMbot-master

 e.
 Above steps are generic for any Flask application.
 So, we come to a step where we need to run our app.
-Using below commands we import all the dependencies/requirements for InquisitiveBot in (venv)DriveName\InquisitiveMinds-master\InquisitiveMinds-master\Imbot-master path
+Using below commands we import all the dependencies/requirements for InquisitiveBot in (venv)DriveName\IMbot-master path

 pip install -r requirements.txt

 f.
 Above steps would import the libraries/packages used.
 Upon successful import, you must see the same message in the powershell/cmd window.
 If not resolve all dependencies acc to ones installtion of Python version.

-Run app.py using below cmd in (venv)DriveName\InquisitiveMinds-master\InquisitiveMinds-master\Edubot-master path. python app.py
+Run app.py using below cmd in (venv)DriveName\Edubot-master path. python app.py

 h.
 Once ran, this would run our localhost and the app would be displayed.

-<u>Steps to run the Angular application:</u>
+<b>Steps to run the Angular application:</b>
 a.
 Run ng serve for a dev server. b  Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
 c.
 Also Run node server.js to have database server connection simultaneously in other window.